Zie0/nand2tetris/README.md

 # nand2tetris
-working through 'The Elements of omputering Systems'
+working through 'The Elements of Computing Systems'